Suleiman223/DevOps-Projects/Project 17 - AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM PART 2.md

 ## AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM PART 2
-In continuation to [Project16](https://github.com/cynthia-okoduwa/DevOps-projects/blob/main/project16.md), in this project we continue to create the other resources in our architecture.
+in this project we continue to create the other resources in our architecture.
 The resources we will be creating includes:
 1. For Networking, in addition to the VPC and 2 public subnets created in project 16, we will also create:
 - 4 private subnets
 - Internet gateway